mr-poston-cs/apcsp-b/periods/digital_portfolio.md

 ### You may submit your PTs as final starting Dec.
 3

+## Explore PT Due as FINAL in your portfolio on December 11!

 ### Resources

 - [Student User Guide for AP CSP](https://secure-media.collegeboard.org/digitalServices/pdf/ap/computer-science-principles-digital-portfolio-student-guide.pdf)